WELCOME

 • Largest: Our largest visitors are the Gray Whales which begin their migration in the frigid Alaskan waters and swim southward at a rate of about 70 miles a day to their breeding waters in Baha California.

-• Most Frequent: Our most frequent visitors are humans, and 16.7 million people visited San Diego and spent $ 6.1 billion in 2005.
-Visitor Information.
+• Most Frequent: Our most frequent visitors are humans, and 33.8 million people visited San Diego and spent $9.2 billion in 2015.

 VISUALLY